tanzhongyan/Singheatlh/README.md

 # 2. Start everything (database + backend + frontend)
 npm run dev:setup

+# 3. Insert seed data (inserts liness into db, to be ran only after confirming the tables are created in the db studio)
+npm run dev: seed
 ```

 **That's it!** Your app will be running at: